nevrome/mobest/docs/advanced.md

 </details>
 <br>

-You do not have to run this and can instead download the example table [`samples_advanced.csv`](data/samples_advanced.csv).
-Additional to the simple `Date_BC_AD_Median` column this table has a different set of variables to express age.
+You do not have to run this and can instead download the example table `samples_advanced.csv` [here](data/samples_advanced.csv).
+Additional to the simple `Date_BC_AD_Median` column this table has a different set of variables to express age:

 | Variable | Type | Description |
 |----------|------|-------------|